Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Limiting speeds

-To conclude, it suffices to adapt $\uc{c:deviation}$ in order for this estimate to hold also for small values of $H$, which proves \eqref{deviation bounds_estimates}.
+To conclude, it suffices to adapt $\ucD{D:c:deviation}$ in order for this estimate to hold also for small values of $H$, which proves \eqref{D:deviation bounds_estimates}.

-\section{Equality of the limiting speeds: proof of Lemma \ref{l:v_+=v_-}}
+\section{Equality of the limiting speeds: proof of Lemma \ref{D:l:v_+=v_-}}

-Now that we have the inequalities given by Lemma \ref{l:bounds_on_p}, we want to prove that $v_-=v_+$, namely Lemma \ref{l:v_+=v_-}.
-Mind that contrary to the proof of Lemma \ref{l:bounds_on_p}, here the proof from \cite{BHT} for the $R=1$ case cannot be adapted straight away.
-Indeed, the fact that particles can jump at larger range allow them to cross paths (see Remark \ref{r:monotonicity_BHT}).
+Now that we have the inequalities given by Lemma \ref{D:l:bounds_on_p}, we want to prove that $v_-=v_+$, namely Lemma \ref{D:l:v_+=v_-}.
+Mind that contrary to the proof of Lemma \ref{D:l:bounds_on_p}, here the proof from \cite{BHT} for the $R=1$ case cannot be adapted straight away.
+Indeed, the fact that random walks can jump at larger range allow them to cross paths (see Remark \ref{D:r:monotonicity_BHT} and Section \ref{D:ss:comparison}).

-First recall that $v_-\leqslant v_+$, on account of Corollary \ref{c:v_-<v_+}.
+First recall that $v_-\leqslant v_+$, on account of Corollary \ref{D:c:v_-<v_+}.
 So, for the rest of this section, we argue by contradiction and assume that $v_-<v_+$.
-Now, the idea is to show that on certain scales, the random walk will be delayed to the left, meaning that its average speed will be close to (although larger than) $v_-$, so it will accumulate a delay with respect to $v_+$.
-Now it is hard to catch up this delay (and therefore attain an average speed close to $v_+$ later), because it cannot go faster than $v_+$, due to Lemma \ref{l:bounds_on_p}.
-Nonetheless, it might be able to compensate the delay by going faster than $v_++ \xi(H)$ for some well-chosen $\xi(H)$.
-This is why we need precise estimates on the delay, and these will be given by a notion of trap introduced in \cite{BHT}, which we will define further on.
+Now, the idea is to show that on some scales, the random walk's average speed will be close to (although larger than) $v_-$, so it will accumulate a delay with respect to $v_+$.
+Now it is hard to catch up this delay (and therefore attain an average speed close to $v_+$ later), because the probability that the random walk has average speed at least $v_++\varepsilon$ (where $\varepsilon>0$) at scale $H$ is vanishing with $H$, due to Lemma \ref{D:l:bounds_on_p}.
+Nonetheless, it might be able to compensate the delay by going faster than $v_++ \varepsilon(H)$ for some well-chosen $\varepsilon(H)>0$.
+This is why we need precise estimates on the delay, and these will be given using a notion of trap adapted from that in \cite{BHT}.

 In the rest of this section, we set